 There are a plethora of sectors that could benefit from deep tech’s enabling capabilities.
 We’ve chosen to focus on some of the most crucial areas here.

 According to the Boston Consulting Group, the health market accounted for the biggest proportion of deep tech startups (51%) in 2020.
-And we’ve already seen significant progress in precision medicine, which is enabling technologists and scientists to gather accurate health-based data and develop new tailor-made treatments.
+Thanks to rapid advancements in healthcare software development services, we’ve already seen significant progress in precision medicine, which is enabling technologists and scientists to gather accurate health-based data and develop new tailor-made treatments.
 Applications for deep tech within this field include AI diagnosis, wearables for health tracking and diagnostics, electronic health records that allow healthcare givers to personalise treatments, and virtual appointments.

 The computer has changed little in its essential design since it was first invented.
 The same type of computer handles all of the world’s current computing needs; be they placing an online grocery order or making sense of complex datasets.
 With deep tech, computers can be custom-built to tackle specific areas or problems.